Richard Fox (canoeist): Racing career

-In 1979 Fox enrolled as a Physical Education student at Birmingham University in England and benefited from one of the early sports scholarship programmes being developed by UK universities such as Bath, Stirling and Birmingham.
+In 1979 Fox enrolled as a physical education student at Birmingham University in England and benefited from one of the early sports scholarship programmes being developed by UK universities such as Bath, Stirling and Birmingham.
 He received a $10,000 grant in 1980 to suspend his studies and continue his paddle training in preparation for the 1981 World Championships.
-Langford and Fox worked on perfecting Fox's technique of "speed through precision" which not only propelled him to success but produced a World Championship winning team with Wain and Kerr.
 From 1979 to 1993 Fox won either individual gold or team gold or both, in the K1 Class, at every World Championships except for 1991.
 At the Barcelona 1992 Summer Olympics, Fox finished fourth in the K1 Slalom.
 He was awarded an MBE for his services to British sport in the 1986 Birthday Honours.

 World Cup individual podiums

 Equipment

 Fox originally paddled Pyranha designed kayaks but when Graham Mackereth and Pyrahna pulled out of composite race boats to focus on the developing plastic, later roto moulded constructions, Fox moved to Mike Dalton and Nomad.
 Here he had his biggest success paddling the revolutionary Pro Am Extra before moving subsequently into the Extreme.
 Fox stayed with Nomad until it went bankrupt when he then transferred to Perception where he paddled a Reflex, a newly designed kayak which was launched shortly after Fox joined Perception, with whom he stayed for the remainder of his racing career.